LarsArtmann/templates/repo-validation/README.md

 - `--devenv`: Check DevEnv related files (devenv.nix)

 By default, only the core files (README.md, LICENSE.md, .gitignore, SECURITY.md) are checked.
 Use the file group options to check additional files.

+### Interactive Mode

+When running with the `--interactive` flag, the tool will prompt for missing parameters instead of failing.
+This is useful when:

+- You're not sure which file groups to check
+- You've specified incompatible options (like `--dry-run` and `--fix` together)
+- You want to be guided through the validation process

+The interactive mode provides a simple command-line interface for selecting options:

 **Example Usage:**